Please review these questions and answers and the Unmanned Aircraft

-No. FAA guidance says that model aircraft flights should be flown a sufficient distance from populated areas and full scale aircraft, should be kept within visual line of sight of the operator, should weigh under 55 lbs unless certified by an aeromodeling community-based organization, and are not for business purposes.
-1, 2
+No, but your aircraft must be registered if it weighs more than 0.55 lbs.
+FAA guidance also says that model aircraft should be flown a sufficient distance from populated areas and full scale aircraft, should be kept within visual line of sight of the operator, should weigh under 55 lbs. unless certified by an aeromodeling community-based organization, and cannot be used for business purposes.1, 2

 Read the FAA's Interpretation of the Special Rule for Model Aircraft (PDF)